javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 alert( x ); // "undefined"
 ```

-...But it's not recommended to do that, because such assignment contradicts to the sense of `undefined`.
+...But it's not recommended to do that.
 Normally, we use `null` to write an "empty" or an "unknown" value into the variable, and `undefined` is only used for checks, to see if the variable is assigned or similar.

-## Object type
+## Objects

 The `object` type is special.

 All other types are called "primitive", because their values can contain only a single thing (be it a string or a number or whatever).

-In contrast, objects are used to store *collections* of various data and more complex entities.
+In contrast, objects are used to store *keyed collections* of various data and more complex entities.

-An object is defined with the figure brackets `{…}`.
+An object is defined with the figure brackets `{…}` with an optional list of "key: value" pairs.
+In programming that's sometimes called an "associative array" or a "hash".

+A `key` is a string, `value` can be anything.

-For instance, here we create a `user` object with the name and the age:
+For instance, here we create a `user` object with two properties:

 ```js
 let user = {